| A village schoolmaster is not unaccustomed to door-rappings;

 collection of all the different species in the empire,

 and there samples could be obtained and tested.
+Now the last of the important bamboo-producing countries

 in the globe circuit had been done, and the `home-lap'